souravbiswas19/Intelligent-Document-Finder-with-LlamaIndex/Readme.md

 16. Create the key, download the JSON file and rename the JSON file as `credentials.json`.
 Put the `credentials.json` file inside the project directory.

 ![JSON File](/logos/Screenshot%20(31).png)

+# Create Google OAuth Client ID
+1. Go to Google Cloud Console

+2. Go to the `Navigation Menu` on the top left corner and choose `API and Services`.

+3. In the Credentials Dashboard, click on `+ CREATE CREDENTIALS`

+9. From the dropdown menu, click on `OAuth Client ID`.

+10. Select `Desktop App`

+10. Create a OAuth Client ID by providing the necessary details.

+11. Go to the Credentials Dashboard and in the OAuth Client ID Section go to the edit button.

+12. Download the json file.

+13. Rename the JSON file as driveaccess.json and the format is mentioned in the file driveaccess.json.examples file.

+15. Put the file in the project directory.

+# Microsoft Azure App Registration
+1. Register your app on Microsoft Azure from here [Microsoft Entra](https://entra.microsoft.com/?culture=en-in&country=in#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)

+2. Provide App Name

+3. Select `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)` option

+4. Select `Public client/native (mobile and desktop)` and provide *http://localhost* and *https://localhost* in the Redirect URI.

+5. Copy the Application (client) ID and paste it in the .env file